Medical Imaging Sciences/Sonography

 Q: Where will I complete my clinical rotations?

-A: Clinical placements are arranged through Rutgers at top hospitals and imaging centers in New Jersey and the surrounding region.
+A: Clinical placements are arranged through Rutgers and MCI at top hospitals and imaging centers in New Jersey and the surrounding region.

 Q: Will I be eligible for certification after graduation?